How Long Should Each Training Session Be With My Dog or Puppy?

 THE NOT SO SIMPLE ANSWER: ALL DAY EVERY DAY.

-Above all it is important to recognise that we are training our dogs even when we are not doing any type of formal training session.
+Above all, it is important to recognize that we are training our dogs even when we are not doing any type of formal training session.

 Hold on ...
 I need to go pet my dog for being a GOOD BOY ...
 I'll be right back ...
 I ignored the behavior I wanted to change and it changed.
 NOW ...
 I have to praise the behavior I want him to repeat and this will be the one he chooses more often until the old behavior becomes extinct.